gregorylull/nlp-classifier/brainstorm.md

         - number of Lewis CS who played with fire clusters * sum of cosine_sim with got books
         - number of suzanne collins who played with fire clusters * sum of cosine_sim with got books

-8. goodreads to get ratings and review count (and existence) and decide on whether to include a corpus in my database.
+8. ~~goodreads to get ratings and review count (and existence) and decide on whether to include a corpus in my database.~~ DONE

 ### Book recommendation system (I will be doing this)
 MVP - kindle books convert to a .txt file, can probably discard the first ~500 lines (foreword, table of contents, publishers information) and the last ~200 lines.